wootfish/eli.sohl.com/drafts/wangs-attack-2.md

            [Ones(28)]]
 ```

-Now let's take a look at how we massage some specific states.
+Now, here's how we massage some specific states.

 ## $$a_5$$

 $$a_5$$ is the first state in round two.

-First, we'll compute a preliminary value for $$a_5$$, then massage it and modify
+We'll start by computing a preliminary value for $$a_5$$, then we'll massage it
-`X[0]` to produce the massaged state.
+and modify `X[0]` to produce the massaged state.

 This change to `X[0]` will produce side effects back in round one.
 As described
 in the last post, we're going to end up changing words 0 through 4 of the
-message in order to contain these side effects and avoid perturbing our
+message in order to contain those side effects and avoid perturbing our
-round-one states any more than absolutely necessary.
+round-one states any more than is absolutely necessary.

-Here's the full massage step for $$a_5$$, the first state in round two:
+Here's the full massage step for $$a_5$$:

 ```python
     ######## a5